heyitscesar/HDR-Brightness-Control/readme.md

 -   **Multi-Monitor Support:** View and manage all connected displays from a single dashboard.
 -   **UI-Based Monitor Mapping:** A simple dropdown in the settings allows you to select the correct device ID for `Monitorian.exe`, eliminating the need for manual configuration file editing.
 -   **Real-Time Status:** A WebSocket connection pushes live data from the server, showing the currently detected screen brightness and the applied monitor brightness without delay.
+-   **Graceful Fallback (Demo Mode):** If the backend server is not running, the UI automatically loads with sample data, allowing you to explore its features.
 -   **State Persistence:** All your settings are saved to a `server/config.json` file, so your configuration is preserved even after restarting the application.
 -   **Resilient Connectivity:** The application automatically handles port conflicts by trying a series of fallback ports (3001-3006).
 -   **Robust Polling:** The backend uses a safe polling mechanism to prevent performance issues, even with very fast polling intervals.